 Willow Class is our Pre-School which opened in September 2016.
 We offer a fun, nurturing environment focused on play, and follow our children's needs and interests to plan exciting, challenging stimulating activities for all.
-Please contact the School Office if you would like more information about our availability...
+Please contact our school bursar, Mrs Seers at email@example.com if you would like more information about our availability...

 Welcome to Willow Class!

 If you have any queries or questions about Pre-School please contact me via: firstname.lastname@example.org

 Mrs L Deighton (Teaching Assistant - Monday afternoons)

 Follow our Pre-School page on Facebook @claytonlewoodspreschool to see what learning we have been doing, activities we have been engaged with and classroom areas we have loved exploring...

 - Pre-School starts at 8:40am, and the morning session ends at 11:40am.
 The full-day ends at 3:15pm.
 Pick up and drop off is from the top of the Pre-School steps by our outdoor EYFS area.

 - We have PE on Thursday morning - Please come to school dressed in your PE kit.
 This is taught by Mr Molloy, our PE coach.

 - We teach Phonics daily, as well as Helicopter Stories or Wonderful Words.